 Similar to the Jobs quadrant, the Persons quadrant, where relevant, uses data sourced from information collected in the Labour Force Survey in the last month of the relevant quarter, and apportions this across the industries using the related quarterly labour force industry data.
-For example, estimates in the September quarter labour account are sourced from September month Labour Force data (ABS cat.no.
-6202.0), which are then distributed across industry divisions from the industry distribution of quarterly data captured in the August Labour Force Survey published in Labour Force, Australia, Detailed, Quarterly (ABS cat. no. 6291.0.55.003).
+For example, level estimates in the September quarter Australian Labour Account are sourced from September month labour force data (ABS cat. no. 6202.0), which are then distributed across industry divisions according to the industry distribution of quarterly data captured in the August Labour Force Survey published in Labour Force, Australia, Detailed, Quarterly (ABS cat. no. 6291.0.55.003).